 Survivors of Hanley’s Abuse

 Bishop Rodimer, like many other Catholic bishops at the time, did not report the incidents of clergy abuse to local law enforcement.
-Looking to avoid a scandal, these clergy members protected pedophiles and endangered the safety of future victims.
+Looking to avoid a scandal, these bishops abused their power to protect pedophiles and endangered the safety of future victims.
 At the time, there were no laws in New Jersey that required clergy members to report the sexual abuse of a minor.

 To seek the justice they deserved, many of Hanley’s victims spoke out about the abuse.
 One of the most outspoken victims against Hanley was Mark Serrano.